hyades/hyades.github.com/_posts/2013-07-28-SoC-Midterm-Evaluations.md

 	<b>TARGET:</b> Create a Python API for gst-switch
 </p>
 <p>
 	<a href="https://github.com/hyades/gst-switch">Gst-switch</a> is a replacement of <a href="http://dvswitch.alioth.debian.org/wiki/">DVswitch</a>.
 Gst-switch has a huge advantage that it is capable of using gstreamer elements and pipelines.
-A python api is needed not only to control the gst-switch, but to also allow extensive testing of gst-switch components.
+A Python API is needed not only to control the gst-switch, but to also allow extensive testing of gst-switch components.
 </p>